-Geneva is the quintessential international city, so when Veronica suggested we get around to hosting her annual Swedish crayfish party (Kräftskiva) I asked about the guests and where they come from.
+Geneva is the quintessential international city, so when my new wife, Veronica, suggested we get around to hosting her annual Swedish crayfish party (Kräftskiva) I asked about the guests and where they come from.
 Among the potential invitees were Swedes of course, but also Brits, French, Germans, Americans and Swiss.
 I thought to myself “what a nice representation for such a small, intimate gathering”.
-Little did I know that there was one other invited guest that I never approved of, frozen crayfish from the fish factories of China.
+Little did I know, there was one other invited guest that I would never approve of — frozen crayfish from the fish factories of China.

-It seems that Swedish ex-pats everywhere without access to the lovely crayfish of their homeland resort to all sorts of tricks to find the little crawlers and the Swedish furniture giant IKEA is more than happy to fill that void.
+It seems that Swedish ex-pats everywhere, without access to the lovely crayfish of their homeland, resort to all sorts of tricks to find the little crawlers and the Swedish furniture giant IKEA is more than happy to fill the void.
 Located deep within every IKEA store is a small dedicated freezer containing Kräftor: Chinese Freshwater Crayfish in Dill Brine.

 The preparation couldn’t have been easier.
 Skàl.

 3 large bunches of dill (reserve two)